rasundsbak/rtd-tutorial/docs/source/03_downloading_packages.rst

 .. note::

-  Task 3.3: How do we run a cell in Jupyter lab?
-Try to find shortcut and the menues.
+  Task 3.4: How do we run a cell in Jupyter lab?
+Try to find a solution through both shortcut and the menues.

-  Task 3.4: How do we stop a cell from running?
+  Task 3.5: How do we stop a cell from running?

-  Task 3.5: How do we change the content of a cell from markdown to code, and back again?
+  Task 3.6: How do we change the content of a cell from markdown to code, and back again?
 What is the point with this?

 This works on "small" Nvidia machines, only they have GPU.
 UiO: MIG and RTX